darasus/ai-blog/content/plant-proteins-vs-animal-proteins.md

   fats, which are linked to a higher risk of heart disease.
 They are an excellent source of fibre and can help reduce the risk of diseases such as osteoporosis.
+intro: >-
+  People have long believed that you should eat more animal protein – especially red meat – to build muscle and strength.
+However, a balanced diet with plenty of plant proteins is essential for any health-conscious individual.

+  A balanced diet is crucial if you want to stay fit and healthy.
+That’s because your body needs a variety of nutrients - such as vitamins, minerals, and fats - from different sources in order to function optimally.
+When one type of food is over- or under-consumed, the consequences can be negative.

+  On the other hand, plant proteins are an important source of essential amino acids that cannot be produced by the human body.
+These compounds are found abundantly in plant foods such as beans, lentils, chickpeas, soybeans, peas, and other nuts and seeds.
 ---

 ## What are protein sources?